Volunteer Abroad Botswana: Okavango Delta Wildlife Conservation

 Your internship begins and ends in the town of Maun, from where you will be picked up and to which you will be returned.
 If travelling by plane, you will probably fly to Johannesburg with a connecting flight to Maun.
 When planning your journey, you can count on information and support from Natucate.

 In order to obtain a better understanding of the habitats of the unique flora and fauna, the local national parks and game reserves collect extensive data in their spheres of responsibility, which provide information about the animal and plant populations, their behaviour patterns and many other factors which affect the ability to protect them.
 The data are collated in a mutually accessible data pool, which is monitored by the Department of Wildlife and National Parks (DWNP) and is designed to ensure better administration of this vast area.

-You and your team will start the day before the sun rises.
+You and your team will start each day before the sun rises.